← Back to blog

 Setting up with ClawPulsar

 ClawPulsar provides a managed relay with built-in monitoring.
-Here is the setup process:
+Here's how setup works:

 Step 1: Install the relay client

 The relay client is a single binary that runs alongside your OpenClaw instance.
-It establishes the outbound tunnel and handles reconnection automatically.
+It establishes the outbound tunnel and handles reconnection on its own.

 Step 2: Register your webhook endpoints